esciencecenter-digital-skills/lesson-model-coupling/episodes/04-muscle-couple.md

 ## Challenge 3: Running the coupled simulation

-Run the `coupled_model.py` script and see if it works.
+If you haven't already done so, add the settings and resources to your `reaction_diffusion.ymmsl`.
+Then, have a look at the `coupled_model.py` script and see if you can run it.
 It should show a plot on the screen showing the concentration over time.
 If not, try to find the problem!
 You should have a `muscle_manager.log` file, and maybe a `muscle3.micro.log` and `muscle3.macro.log` to help you figure out what went wrong.

 ::: solution